Seattle's Child

 The giant troll project

-The Bainbridge troll is the first in a series of five gigantic trolls Dambo is building for the Seattle area.
-Next up, trolls will be popping up in West Seattle, Issaquah, Vashon Island and Ballard.
-A final ribbon-cutting event is scheduled for the National Nordic Museum in Ballard on Sept.
-18.
+The Bainbridge Island troll was the first in a series of five gigantic trolls Dambo has built for the Seattle area.
+The other trolls are in West Seattle, Issaquah, Vashon Island, and Ballard.

 The Bainbridge troll, named Pia the Peacekeeper, is Dambo’s 121st troll.
 Go to Trollmap.com for a world map with the approximate locations of each troll.